 - How do impacts vary… between female and male-headed households? …and between communities that participated in both CBNRM and development interventions compared with those that participated in one, the other or none?

 Social Science Graduate Intern (Qualitative Analysis, Portuguese Language)

 In 2008, CARE and WWF joined forces in Mozambique to reduce poverty and conserve biodiversity in what later became the Area of Environmental Protection, Primeiras e Segundas (P&S).
 The CARE-WWF Alliance invested in a 2008 baseline and 2014 midline household survey.
 After a decade of implementing a variety of development and community-based conservation interventions across the landscape, an end-line household survey is being completed in September 2018 in select project sites.
 The household survey will be complemented by qualitative focus groups designed to triangulate findings from quantitative anal-ysis, understand pathways of community-based natural resource management (CBNRM) impacts in communities and households, and understand what else could have contributed to more sustainable natural resource management and household well-being.
 This evaluation seeks to answer the following questions:

 - What impacts have community-managed fisheries, mangroves, and forests had on community food security and wealth??

 - How do impacts vary… between female and male-headed households? … and between communities that participated in both CBNRM and development interventions compared with those that participated in one, the other or none?

 WWF-US currently is seeking a Graduate Social Science Intern (Qualitive Analysis, Portuguese Language) to support preliminary qualitative data analysis for the CARE-WWF Alliance.

-World Wildlife Fund (WWF), the world’s leading conservation organization, seeks a Global Science Network Intern.
+World Wildlife Fund (WWF), the world’s leading conservation organization, seeks a Global Science Network Intern for Spring 2018.